-On October 23, 2017, the EPA and CARB approved Emissions Compliant Repairs for the “Sub-Generation 2.1 and 2.2 SUV” vehicles shown in the below chart and, on December 18, 2017, the EPA and CARB approved Emissions Compliant Repairs for the Generation 2 Passenger vehicles shown in the below chart.
+On October 20, 2017, the EPA and CARB approved Emissions Compliant Repairs for the “Sub-Generation 2.1 and 2.2 SUV” vehicles shown in the below chart and, on December 18, 2017, the EPA and CARB approved Emissions Compliant Repairs for the Generation 2 passenger vehicles shown in the below chart.
 On May 18, 2018, the EPA and CARB approved an Approved Emissions Modification for Generation 1.1 vehicles.
-Volkswagen is permitted to proceed with offering Emissions Compliant Repairs for those vehicles.
+Volkswagen is permitted to proceed with offering repairs for those vehicles.
 Class Members will be able to obtain the repair at an authorized Volkswagen, Audi, or Porsche dealer, plus receive an associated Repair Payment.
 Volkswagen is awaiting a decision from EPA and CARB on its proposed emissions modification for Generation 1.2 vehicles.

-A look-up tool is available through www.vwdiesellookup.com, or www.audidiesellookup.com, or www.porschediesellookup.com, or where owners and lessees, and potential future owners and lessees, can enter a VIN and determine (i) if an emissions compliant repair is approved for their vehicle, (ii) if that repair has been completed on their vehicle, and (3) the terms of any applicable extended emissions warranty.
+A look-up tool is available through www.vwdiesellookup.com, www.audidiesellookup.com/ or www.porschediesellookup.com where owners and lessees, and potential future owners and lessees, can enter a VIN and determine (i) if an emissions compliant repair is approved for their vehicle, (ii) if that repair has been completed on their vehicle, and (3) the terms of any applicable extended emissions warranty.

 Now that the Court has granted approval of the Class Settlements, class members may begin to submit claims through the Online Claims Portal or the Paper Claims Form.
 You will be required to submit certain documents and information that are needed to determine your eligibility under the Class Action Settlement.
 Once that information has been received, your claim will be reviewed for eligibility and, if you are deemed eligible, you will receive a letter detailing the benefits you are entitled to receive under the Settlements and information on what steps you need to take to receive those benefits.